MicrosoftDocs/power-automate-docs/articles/email-top-scenarios.md

   - flowmaker
   - enduser
 ---
-# Top Office 365 Outlook scenarios
+# Create flows for popular email scenarios

 Here are some of the top scenarios in which you can use Power Automate to manage your email: